openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Sometimes, the well-meaning but far too honest paladin blows your cover.

-Sometimes, the trigger-happy sorcerer gives away your position.
+Sometimes, the trigger-happy gunslinger gives away your position.

 Sometimes, negotiations fail.